-Will a $50 million elevated park unite Capitol Hill and Anacostia?
+Can an elevated park unite Capitol Hill and Anacostia?

 Washington, D.C. is one of the nation’s fastest growing cities, with a population that is increasing by more than a thousand people per month thanks to the city’s bevy of political and professional jobs.
 As the city has grown, so too has its economic inequality, which breaks down along racial lines.
-In Washington, D.C., white households have a net worth 81 times greater than their black counterparts, as displayed among the communities along the narrow Anacostia River, a narrow waterway that has come to serve as both a physical and metaphorical dividing line between the city’s haves and have-nots.
+In Washington, D.C., white households have a net worth 81 times greater than their black counterparts, as displayed among the communities along the Anacostia River, a narrow waterway that has come to serve as both a physical and metaphorical dividing line between the city’s haves and have-nots.

 “It’s important that the residents who have helped shaped this place from the beginning can thrive in place,” says Scott Kratz, director of the 11th Street Bridge Park, a project of the east of the river nonprofit Building Bridges Across the River (BBAR).
-The Bridge Park is a $50 million elevated park that will connect communities on either side of the river.
+The Bridge Park is an elevated park that will connect communities on either side of the river.
 It will be owned by the District of Columbia and operated by BBAR, which has lead an extensive campaign to ensure that the Bridge Park both addresses the needs of residents living east of the river and that those residents can share equally in the economic opportunities the bridge will likely create.

 “Before we engaged an architect, an engineer, or anyone like that, we spent two years going out and talking to the community,” says Kratz.
 “We had more than 200 meetings with faith leaders, community leaders, local business owners and government officials to make sure we understood the residents’ needs.
 We wanted to make sure we addressed those needs before we start building instead of trying to insert it later as an afterthought.”
-The result is the 11th Street Bridge Park Equitable Development Plan, an 18-page strategy for preventing resident displacement, improving neighborhood conditions and promoting resident-owned small businesses.
+The result is the 11th Street Bridge Park Equitable Development Plan, a 30-page strategy for preventing resident displacement, improving neighborhood conditions and promoting resident-owned small businesses.

 “Bridge Park’s Equitable Development Plan places equity and the inclusion of lower-income households at the center of this transformative 11th Street Bridge Park,” says Oramenta Newsome, program vice president at Local Initiatives Support Corporation (LISC), a national nonprofit that has worked in Ward 8 for decades.
 “The planning process has created realistic strategies that increase the likelihood that residents surrounding the park have opportunities to benefit from this development.
 It is our hope that Bridge Park’s planning process and its explicit emphasis on inclusion will serve as a model for future public-private developments in our city and beyond.”

-“When you think about what it takes to stabilize a community, you realize how important it is to take a multisector approach,” says Harold Pettigrew, the director of the Washington Area Community Investment Fund, a nonprofit that supports the city’s low-income and minority entrepreneurs and is a member of the PRO Neighborhood collaborative in Washington, D.C.
+“When you think about what it takes to stabilize a community, you realize how important it is to take a multisector approach,” says Harold Pettigrew, the director of the Washington Area Community Investment Fund, a nonprofit that supports the city’s low-income and minority entrepreneurs and is a member of the PRO Neighborhoods collaborative in Washington, D.C.